NgoJunHaoJason/book-summaries/the_software_craftsman.md

 Agile is a combination of methodologies that can help teams adapt to the ever-changing nature of software projects.
 The Agile disciplines can be divided into two groups: process-oriented and technical-oriented.

-**Process-Oriented Disciplines** help the team to focus on what is valuable to the business.
-Using these methodologies ensure the team is *building the right thing*.
+**Process-Oriented Disciplines** help the team to focus on what is valuable to the business, to ensure the team is *building the right thing*.

-**Technical-Oriented Disciplines** help the team to focus on the quality of the software, and to ensure the team is *building the thing right*.
+**Technical-Oriented Disciplines** help the team to focus on the quality of the software, to ensure the team is *building the thing right*.

 ### What it means to be Agile